bueler/p4pdes/ERRATA.md

 * Page 360: In the last sentence of the second bullet point replace "in [10]" with "in the language of [10]".

+* Page 386: The "Liouville-Bratu equation" index entry is missing two page numbers.
+Add pages 93 and 196 to the list.